rittmananalytics/ra_data_warehouse/README.md

 ## Introduction

-The RA Warehouse dbt framework is a set of data models, data transformations and data warehousing design patterns for use with dbt ("Data Build Tool"), an open-source data transformation and orchestration toolkit we use when modern data stacks for clients and for internal use.
+The RA Warehouse dbt framework is a set of data models, data transformations and data warehousing design patterns for use with dbt ("Data Build Tool"), an open-source data transformation and orchestration toolkit we use when centralizing data for modern data stack client projects.

+The RA Warehouse dbt framework:

+* Contains pre-built, standardised data source models for popular SaaS applications (Hubspot, Xero, Facebook Ads, Segment etc)
+* Supports Stitch, Fivetran and Segment data pipeline services
+* Works with both Google BigQuery and Snowflake data warehouse targets
+* Combines and integrates data from multiple sources, deduplicates and creates single contact and company records
+* Creates subject-area dimensional warehouses e.g. Finance, Marketing, Product, CRM
+* Provides utilities for data profiling, ETL run logging and analysis
+* Is configured through a set of variables in the dbt_project.yml file

 We've decided to open-source this framework to share our learnings and experience with the dbt and analytics engineering community, and to invite others to review, contribute and fork this repository.

 ![Conceptual Diagram](img/dw_diagram.png)